We use climate science to create tools that support decision makers to assess and respond to climate risk.

 Regionally scaled probabilistic estimates of global climate models

-Climate Resource provides regionally scaled estimates of the global projections to assess impacts in each decade to 2050 or 2100 scale on variables such as:
+Climate Resource is developing regionally scaled estimates of the global projections to assess impacts in each decade to 2050 or 2100 scale on variables such as:

 - surface air temperatures.